terralang/terra/getting-started.md

 Installing Terra
 ================

-Terra currently runs Mac OS X, Linux, and 64-bit Windows.
-Binary releases for popular versions of these systems are available [online](https://github.com/zdevito/terra/releases), and we recommend you use them if possible because building Terra requires a working install of LLVM and Clang, which can be difficult to get working.
+Terra currently runs on Mac OS X, Linux, and 64-bit Windows.
+Binary releases for popular versions of these systems are available [online](https://github.com/zdevito/terra/releases), and we recommend you use them if possible because building Terra requires a working install of LLVM and Clang, which can be difficult to accomplish.

 Running Terra
 =============